BY KELSEY RZEPECKI

 Inventory Planning and Lean Manufacturing

 Lean manufacturing techniques such as Kanban strive to reduce inventories to as low a level as possible.
 The principle is called Just in Time (JIT) delivery.
-Raw materials and components are not delivered until just before they are needed, and finished products are manufacturer is just a sufficient quantity to meet customer demand.
-Ideally these two, the incoming materials and outgoing products, should balance such that there is no inventory of either incoming material or outgoing products.
+Raw materials and components are not delivered until just before they are needed, and finished products are manufactured in a sufficient quantity to meet customer demand.
+Ideally, these two, the incoming materials and outgoing products, should balance such that there is no inventory of either incoming material or outgoing products.